adomani/Syllabus/MA4N1/instructions_for_new_project.md

   * ...

 As I said, the functionality of the `∀` menu is very new, so the information above is subject to change and may be buggy!

+If the previous steps did not work for you, continue reading!

 ##  Unix-based installation from the command-line